 Growing up, children are taught that football is a man’s game.
 In the United Kingdom, where I grew up, only the boys had football in their school curriculum.
 Girls did not.
 Similarly, boys played football in their free time, and if a girl were to join, that was considered random, out of the ordinary, or weird.
 Comments like “you play like a girl” (implying that this would be bad) are common, and if a girl could play football, she would be mocked for being too masculine and too much of a “tomboy”.

 On a national level, the situation is even more shocking.
-The British football association banned women from playing the game from 1921-1971 because it was deemed “unsuitable” for women.
+The British football association banned women from playing the game from 1921 to 1971 because it was deemed “unsuitable” for women.
 The same ban also happened in Germany, Brazil and The Netherlands.
 Time and time again women have been kept from playing the game.

 It is not surprising then that 99.8% of Champions League money spent by UEFA is put into the men’s competition, while only 0.2% is spent on the women’s competition.
 However, this pay gap is justified by the fact that men’s football generates more money, more spectators, commercial success and sponsorship but isn’t this rooted in the gendered marginalisation of women from the sport?
 Maybe it is time for equity?

-There are fewer opportunities for women in sport, fewer clubs to join, fewer funding, fewer sponsorship.
-Without opportunity for growth, which the current climate hinders, the standards of play, spectators, sponsorship and amount of women players will never grow.
-Currently, the dream of becoming a professional woman football player is simply not attractive enough: 70% of women football players have to combine their sporting career with side jobs.
+There are fewer opportunities for women in sport, fewer clubs to join, less funding, and fewer sponsorships.
+Without the opportunity for growth, which the current climate hinders, the standards of play, spectators, sponsorship and amount of women players will never grow.
+Currently, the dream of becoming a professional woman football player is simply not attractive enough: 70% of women football players have to combine their sporting careers with side jobs.
 Women professional football players earn roughly a hundredth of the wage of their men counterparts for the same training, same time spent on the pitch and same commitment to the sport.